solo-system/solo-system.github.io/documentation/power/index.md

 converters in practice.

-NOTE: the converters didn't have reverse-polarity protection, so if you connected the croc clips to the battery the wrong way around, you'd blow the DC-DC converter permanently (or if you got the cables muddled).
+NOTE: the converters didn't have reverse-polarity protection, so if you connected the croc clips to the battery the wrong way around (or if you got the cables muddled) you'd blow the DC-DC converter permanently.

 ### How long will it run on a certain battery?